 While the Lucero is not yet in pristine condition, the course holds more than a promise.
 Substantial improvements have been made to the bunkers, and the grounds keeping team is in the process of changing all the rye grass fairways to Zoysia.
 The bent grass greens are already in great shape, and when the renovations are completed in January 2017, including an improved drainage system, I have no doubt that Lucero will be recognized as the best golf course in Panama.

-Dave Finn is our Canadian Correspondent.
-To Follow his travels visit www.golftravelandleisure.com
+To Follow Dave Finn's travels visit www.golftravelandleisure.com